 Does the blog post length affect SEO?

 Yes, the length of a blog post does affect SEO and rankings to a certain extent.
-If your article is too short, it may not rank in SERPs.
-Similarly, if you’ve increased the article’s word count without providing valuable information, Google may identify it as fluff and not rank it.
+If your article is too short, it may struggle to rank in SERPs.
+Similarly, if you’ve increased the article’s word count without providing valuable information, Google may identify it as fluff, resulting in poor rankings.

 So while the number of words does matter, what matters more is how much value readers can get from the blog post.